thewoolleyman/geminstaller/README.txt

 * Automatically install the correct versions of all required gems wherever your app runs.
 * Automatically ensure installed gems and versions are consistent across multiple applications, machines, platforms, and environments
 * Automatically add correct versions of gems to the ruby load path when your app runs ('require_gem'/'gem')
-* Automatically reinstall missing dependency gems
+* Automatically reinstall missing dependency gems (built in to RubyGems > 1.0)
-* Automatically guess at correct platform to install for multi-platform gems
+* Automatically detect correct platform to install for multi-platform gems (built in to RubyGems > 1.0)
 * Print YAML for "rogue gems" which are not specified in the current config, to easily bootstrap your config file, or find gems that were manually installed without GemInstaller.
+* Allow for common configs to be reused across projects or environments by supporting multiple config files, including common config file snippets, and defaults with overrides.
+* Allow for dynamic selection of gems, versions, and platforms to be used based on environment vars or any other logic.
-* Avoid the "works on demo, broken on production" syndrome
+* Avoid the "works on demo, breaks on production" syndrome

 == SYNOPSYS: